Christine Marinoni: The Inspiring Life of Cynthia Nixon’s Wife and Advocate for Change

 Love and Family

 Christine Marinoni and Cynthia Nixon’s love story began in 2001 when they met during a campaign to reduce public school class sizes.
 At the time, Nixon was married to her first husband, Danny Mozes, with whom she shares two children, Seph and Charles.
 After Nixon’s divorce in 2003, she and Marinoni grew closer and began dating in 2004.
-For Nixon, this was her first relationship with a woman, a journey she described as both surprising and life-changing.
+For Nixon, this was her first relationship with a woman, a journey she described as both surprising and transformative.

 A Long Engagement and a Historic Wedding